Research & Development

 A Novel, Potent, Orally Active BCR-ABL1/KIT Tyrosine Kinase Inhibitor (TKI) for Treatment-Resistant Cancers, Including Chronic Myeloid Leukemia (CML), Acute Lymphoblastic Leukemia (ALL), and Gastrointestinal Stromal Tumor (GIST)

-Olverembatinib is the first third generation BCR-ABL1 TKI developed in China to treat drug-resistant CML.
-It is also the second such TKI developed around the world.
 Through state-of-the-art drug synthesis, discovery, and development, olverembatinib was engineered to address treatment acquired resistance, which is a major, widespread challenge in the treatment of CML.
 Nonclinical and clinical data suggest that olverembatinib retains efficacy in the presence of the pivotal “gatekeeper” T315I mutation, which confers resistance against most marketed TKIs.
 Further, olverembatinib retains clinical efficacy in the presence of other multiple mutations, which can complicate CML management with currently available TKIs.
 A potential added clinical advantage of olverembatinib is its favorable safety and tolerability profile.

 In addition to CML, as a multikinase inhibitor, olverembatinib is in development for the treatment of GIST and has potential for development in multiple other malignancies, including acute myeloid leukemia and ALL, through inhibition of FLT3 and other drug targets.
+Currently, olverembatinib has received clearances and approvals for registrational phase 3 clinical trials for CML, Ph+ALL and GIST in multiple countries.

-Olverembatinib has been granted Fast Track and Orphan Drug Designations by FDA in 2020 for the treatment of patients with relapsed or refractory CML who failed to respond to existing TKIs.
 The New Drug Application of olverembatinib for treatment of relapsed or refractory CML -CP and CML-AP with T315I mutation has been approval by China’s National Medical Products Administration in November 2022.

 APG-2449